LaszloLueck/RegionalWeather/README.md

 ## Changes
 ### 2020-12-12 early in the morning
 - I´ve finished the reindexer.
-This peace of code looks continously in a specified folder for files, take the data and reindex the data to elasticsearch.
+This piece of code looks continously in a specified folder for files, take the data and reindex the data to elasticsearch.
 If the data is reindexed, the file will be deleted.
 For that todo, i have created another scheduler.
 - Another thing i have implemented ist the bulk indexing functionality.
 Before, every document would be inserted in elastic in a single step.
 From now on, all the defult work (takes the current weather data) would be written to elastic in one bulk step.
 If you reindex a document of a day (for my setting => Every 12 measurements per hour * 24 * 20 locations) with 5760 elements, it is not such a good idea to reindex line by line.
 With the bulk operation, i reindex now 100 documents in one piece.
 With that bulk thing 5760 documents would be reindexed in 2 seconds.
 Not so bad for a single es instance.
 - For the bulk thing and because i found the code nice i refactor it a little and use a lot of more linq / lambda shit.